pky1987/Mojito/README.md

 # Mojito Website

-A modern, interactive React-based website for Mojito, a premium cocktail bar located in Los Angeles.
+A modern, interactive React-based website for Mojito, a premium cocktail bar located in Mumbai.
 This single-page application showcases the bar's menu, ambiance, and artistry through smooth animations and responsive design.

 **Hero Section**